-Nodes without system reset capability (such as Fuel, Octane, AIX, Linux 32-bit, Mac OS X, Solaris, and Windows nodes) require I/O fencing.
+Nodes without system reset capability (such as AIX, Linux third-party, Mac OS X, Solaris, and Windows nodes) require I/O fencing.
 I/O fencing is also appropriate for nodes with system controllers if they are client-only nodes.

 You should use the admin account when configuring I/O fencing.
 On a Brocade switch running 4.x.x.x or later firmware, modify the admin account to restrict it to a single telnet session.
 For details, see the release notes.